Nessa-v/Data-Analysis-projects/Superstore_Data/README.md

 | `product_name` | Detailed Name of the Product | `TEXT` |

-## PROJECT OBJECTIVES

-1. Data Cleaning and Quality Checks:

-Querying to identify and fix missing values.

-2. Identify Top 5 Products by Category and Sales:

-Identifying Top Performing products in each category based on sales.

-3. Sales Analysis by Region:

-Analyse customer purchase behaviour, order frequency, and other sales trends across different regions and markets.

-4. Time Series Analysis:

-Create more detailed time series analysis, like monthly or quarterly trends in sales, profit, or order volumes.
-Compute moving averages or growth rates.

-5. Returns Analysis:

-Investigate the characteristics of returned orders (using the returned_orders table), such as which products have the highest return rates, and how returns impact profitability.

-6. Profitability Analysis:

-Compare profit margins across product categories, sub-categories, and regions.
-Calculate metrics like profit percentage and rank the best and worst performing segments.

-7. Salesperson Performance Analysis:

-Analyse salesperson performance by region and market to determine which salesperson performed best.

-8. Correlation Analysis:
-Use SQL to analyse correlations between variables (e.g., discount and sales, quantity and profit) to derive actionable insights.

 ## PROJECT NOTEBOOK INFORMATION

 The notebook containing the code and the results can be found in ‘code/project_code_notebook.pdf’